-If the workings and interactions of national and international government systems fascinate you, consider pursuing the Political Science degree.
+If the workings and interactions of state, national, and international governments fascinate you, consider pursuing a degree in political science.

-The B.A. in Political Science program also emphasizes the development of key intellectual skills, ingraining the habits of questioning, debating, challenging, and shaping coherent and persuasive arguments.
-You’ll be expected to master effective writing, speaking, and reasoning skills, and conduct upper-level research in public affairs—and will be supported by your professors as you do so.
+Behrend’s B.A. in Political Science emphasizes the development of key intellectual skills, ingraining the habits of questioning, debating, challenging, and shaping persuasive arguments.
+You’ll be expected to master effective writing, speaking, and reasoning skills—all of which will make you a desirable candidate to any number of employers.

 Why Penn State Behrend?

 Our program emphasizes attention to the individual.
 We encourage—and help you to find—internships in government.
-We also encourage and support independent study and study abroad.
-Two courses popular with Political Science majors make travel convenient: Politics and Government in Washington, D.C., includes a spring break behind-the-scenes tour of the nation’s capital, while North American Politics is a summer course held at Ryerson University in Toronto, Ontario, and team-taught by Behrend and Ryerson faculty.
+We also encourage and support undergraduate research opportunities as well as independent study and study abroad, including through courses offered in Washington, Toronto, and Europe.